 Pocky & Rocky 2

 The original Pocky & Rocky is one of my favorite SNES surprises.
-I remember the extremely high reviews but thought it looked too silly to be taken seriously.
+I remember the extremely high reviews but thought it was too silly to take seriously.
 Then I rented it and was rewarded with a great little top down action game that was pretty unique for its time.
 Had I known it was steeped in Japanese folklore like Legend of the Mystical Ninja with the same goofy humor I would have been all over it immediately.
-Pocky & Rocky 2 did not escape my notice; I had learned my lesson.
+Pocky & Rocky 2 did not escape my notice; I was aware this time.
 But it eluded my grasp for many years.
-It’s a shame that such a truly great game is so obscure thanks to a low print run and late release.
+It is a shame that such a truly great game is so obscure thanks to a low print run and late release.
 This is easily one of the best action games for the system and will entertain for many hours.

-The partner system is used for more than just attacks.
+The partner system is more than just an extra pair of hands.
 By pressing A you can use magic to combine and access their special abilities.
 These abilities cover a wide range of effects, from lifting boulders to finding hidden items.
 Some allow you to fly, evading ground based hazards.
 The best is opening locked chests without keys.
 Aside from their combat capabilities the magic system incentivizes switching out partners for the best experience.

 Possibly the most difficult parts of the game are the boss battles.
 It is not because they are particularly challenging, but more because they are enormous damage sponges.
 Whaling away at the same boss for minutes at a time before their life bar budges even slightly is not my idea of fun.
 These encounters can take upwards of ten minutes as they cycle through the same repetitive pattern.
-It stands out since the rest of the game is so polished and a surprising oversight in my eyes.
-This is probably the only flaw with the game but one that can be overlooked.
+It stands out since the rest of the game has so much polish and is a surprising oversight in my eyes.
+This is probably the only flaw with the game but one that you can overlook.

 In Closing